Arsenophonus

 The majority of work on Arsenophonus has been done on the type species Arsenophonus nasoniae for which genetic manipulation has been successful in achieving in vivo tracking of the bacterium.
-Arsenophonus nasoniae infects Nasonia parasitic wasps, is vertically transmitted through eggs, and has a male-killing phenotype.
+Arsenophonus nasoniae infects Nasonia parasitic wasps, is vertically transmitted, passed from a female wasp to the fly host during parasitisation, and then acquired by her hatching larvae feeding on the microbe.
+It has a male-killing phenotype.
 Infection with Arsenophonus nasoniae triggers the death of approximately 80% of the wasps male offspring.
 Killing male offspring is thought to facilitate the spread of Arsenophonus through the host population as it releases more resources to female offspring, and it is the female line that Arsenophonus is transmitted through.
+However, horizontal transmission during superparasitism of a single fly pupae by multiple wasp females is required for symbiont spread.